Collaborative Research and Creative Action

 2023 - Ongoing

-Cornell Undergraduate Research To Act - Youth (CURTA-Y) club is a registered student organization of Cornell University that mobilizes local high school students in the Binghamton area to identify opportunities to work toward a more circular and sustainable built environment in their community.
+Cornell Undergraduate Research To Action - Youth (CURTA-Y) club is a registered student organization of Cornell University that mobilizes local high school students in the Binghamton area to identify opportunities to work toward a more circular and sustainable built environment in their community.
 High school co-researchers learn how to conduct research in their community, devising potential solutions and communicating them to policymakers.
 The organization is dedicated to cultivating the development of high school students by enriching their community engagement experiences, honing their research skills, and nurturing proficiency in public speaking and communication across various media.

 2020 – ongoing